NorbertVarga/SpringBootDemoApp/README.md

 ```
 And we can put the same constraints annotation to the fields in our entities to ensure that we do the same validations in the database level as well.

-**I will give you specific details about the validation contrainst we use in the API Documentation section.**
+**I will give you specific details about the validation constraints we use in the API Documentation section.**

 - ### Faker API